 I love the business and I think it’s in an amazing position.

-Being part of the OfficeRnD’s Advisory Board is an incredibly rewarding thing to do with my time.
+Being part of the OfficeRnD Advisory Board has been an incredibly rewarding thing to do with my time.
 I’m seeing people who have a real passion for the product and the industry.
 Also, I’m seeing them develop—both as individuals and professionals, taking on new challenges.

 Operators will live and die by the commercial success of their business.
 And that success is, in a major way, determined by the experience they offer their customers.
 They want to focus on their customers, attracting new customers and keeping them happy.

-And operators that have a lack of information on how their business is performing, or on what’s driving their success commercially, are going to fail as a business.
+Operators that lack information on how their business is performing, or on what’s driving their success commercially, are going to struggle.

-The OfficeRnD product itself enables them to be more successful and enables them to understand the pricing, how quickly they can sell, and it creates a simple platform through which they can operate.
+The OfficeRnD Flex product helps them understand their pricing, how quickly they can sell, and gives them a simple platform to operate through.
 That alone gives them room to grow and focus on their core business.

 I think that’s hugely valuable.
 The better the product and the more people use it, the more it will support the growth of that sector.

-And if you come back the biggest challenge and opportunity in the workspace industry, this is the customer.
+And if you come back to the biggest challenge and opportunity in the workspace industry, it’s the customer.
 It’s the human at the center who is making decisions on where to go and work and why.

-OfficeRnD is part of the proposition to that customer whether they see that or not.
-They feel it in the experience—when they go and use this space, book meeting rooms, receive their invoices.
-These are all critical parts of letting customers focus on their businesses while OfficeRnD helps Operators manage and build theirs.
+OfficeRnD Flex is part of the proposition to that customer whether they see it or not.
+They feel it in the experience—when they use the space, book meeting rooms, and receive their invoices.
+These are all critical parts of letting customers focus on their businesses while OfficeRnD Flex helps operators manage and build theirs.

-If you’re interested in learning how OfficeRnD can help you flex space business, take a look at the software’s capabilities or book a demo of the product.
+If you’re interested in learning how OfficeRnD Flex can help your flex space business, take a look at the software’s capabilities or book a demo of the product.